Foul Play Review Committee: Nigel Hampton QC (Chairman), Stefan Terblanche, Stephen Hardy

 Elapsed time in match when offence occurred: 3:43 & 68:00

 SANZAAR NEWS RELEASE

-The SANZAAR Foul Play Review Committee has accepted a guilty plea from Finlay Christie of the Chiefs for contravening Law 10.4(b) Stamping / Trampling on an Opponent after he was Cited during a Super Rugby Match at the Weekend.
+The SANZAAR Foul Play Review Committee has accepted a guilty plea from Nic Stirzaker of the Rebels for contravening Law 10.2(a) Intentionally Offending after he received 2 Yellow Cards for deliberate knockdowns and was subsequently issued with a Red Card during a Super Rugby match at the weekend.

 The SANZAAR Foul Play Review Committee of Nigel Hampton QC (Chairman), Stefan Terblanche and Stephen Hardy assessed the case.

 In his finding, Foul Play Review Committee Chairman Nigel Hampton QC ruled the following: